-Stroll around the squares downtown and you’ll come across more than a few magnificent mansions, many of which have been converted into everything from enchanting inns to homey museums.
 On Lafayette Square, an iron gate and green shutters alert passersby of the Andrew Low House’s historic stateliness.
 Designed by architect John Norris, this elegant villa served Andrew Low and his family in mid-19th century, and it has since been preserved and restored to its original Italianate style.
-Low’s name should ring a bell with those familiar with Savannah history; Low’s daughter-in-law was none other than Juliette Gordon Low, Founder of the Girl Scouts of the United States.
+Low’s name should ring a bell with those familiar with Savannah history.
+Low’s daughter-in-law was none other than Juliette Gordon Low, Founder of the Girl Scouts of the United States.

 8. Juliette Gordon Low Birthplace